JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_7.md

 Yathâ ahû vairyô: The will of the Lord is the law of holiness . . . .

 1\.
 Hail to Ahura Mazda!
-Hail to the Amesha-Spe_n_tas!
+Hail to the Amesha-Spe<i>n</i>tas!
 Hail to the Moon that keeps in it the seed of the Bull [^438]!
 Hail to thee when we look at thee!
 Hail to thee when thou lookest at us [^439]!

 2\.
 How does the moon wax?
 How does the moon wane?